Prime Minister Calls For Effective Measures To Address Hate Speech, Islamphobia - UrduPoint

 The prime minister observed that marginalisation of any community could lead to its radicalization.

+He said there was a need for promoting greater understanding and tolerance among and between the communities across the world.

+The prime minister underlined that the United Nations provided an important platform to evolve an informed discourse on countering these phenomenon, noting the need for more efforts by Muslim leaders to explain why attempts to denigrate revered Muslim personalities especially Holy Prophet Muhammad (Peace Be Upon Him) caused pain and offense to billions of Muslims.
+The United Nations provided an important platform to evolve an informed discourse on countering hate speech, he opined.

-Turkish President Recep Tayyip Erdogan, in his remarks, said that the Muslims were the most vulnerable community to hate speech across the world.
+Turkish President Recep Tayyip Erdogan speaking to the roundtable echoed the concerns and called for a balance between exercising the right to freedom of expression and freedom of religion.
+He termed the hate speech as the worst crimes against humanity.
+He said the Muslims were the most vulnerable community to hate speech across the world.

 The Muslims were being lynched for eating beef in India whereas the Indian Occupied Jammu and Kashmir had been turned into an open prison, he said, warning that they feared bloodshed in the Occupied Kashmir.